nmeri17/suphle-docs/src/docs/v1/application-server/index.md

 ## Exposing your software

 After exposure, any number of users can surf our application by entering URLs leading to the patterns defined in our route collections in their browsers.
-In the [very first chapter](/docs/v1/quick-start), we ignited a long-running Roadrunner server using the `project:create_new` command.
-Although this exposure type is recommended, it's not always preferrable.
 Below, we'll look at the available mediums for exposing a Suphle web program.

 ### Using traditional servers